-- The COVID-19 pandemic has stalled the US economy.
-What had been a steadily growing economy with record low unemployment has been crippled by the work stoppage due to the national stay at home order.
-And while states slowly reopen their economies, the new normal will likely vary by business type and continue to cause challenges until a vaccine is found. - Key economic statistics per "The Kiplinger Letter" dated September 5, 2020 suggests the following: - o GDP growth minus 24% in Quarter 3 with a modest 3% in Quarter 4. - o Interest Rates 10-Year T Notes staying below 1% with 30-year mortgage rates lingering around 3%. - o Inflation Prices 1.1% higher at the end of 2020. - Unemployment down to 7.5% by the end of 2020 with many underemployed with reduced hours - Congress passed the CARES Act Education Stabilization Fund allocation \$30.75B to support efforts by states, schools and institutions of higher learning to prevent, prepare for, and respond to coronavirus.
+- The COVID-19 pandemic continues to impact the US economy.
+With Congress injecting large amounts of stimulus money into the economy, consumers are opening up their wallets and spending freely.
+Unfortunately supply chain constraints are impacting markets from housing to the cost of building materials as is the labor shortage in the areas of manufacturing, manual, and service workers. - Key economic statistics per "The Kiplinger Letter" dated April 30, 2021 suggests the following: - $\circ$ GDP growth plus 6.6% for the entire year from -3.5% in 2020. - $\circ$ Interest Rates 10-Year T Notes rising to 2% by end of 2021. - $\circ$ Inflation 2.7% at the end 2021 from 6.7% at the end of 2020. - $\circ$ Unemployment 5.0% at the end of 2021; down from 6.7% at the end of 2020. - Congress passed the CARES Act Education Stabilization Fund allocating \$30.75B to support efforts by states, schools and institutions of higher learning to prevent, prepare for, and respond to the coronavirus.
 Mayfield CSD was awarded \$224,624.33 in CARES funding from this act and used its allocation to purchase Personal Protective Equipment and Supplies.
-And given the reimbursement nature and timing of these funds, a credit offset in the equipment or 600 objects will be realized in FY2020-21 only. - There will be no significant new unfunded mandates enacted by the Federal government or enhancements to current Federal mandates.
+And given the reimbursement nature and timing of these funds, a credit offset in the equipment or 600 objects will be realized in FY2020-21 only.
+The District is also scheduled to receive rounds 2 & 3 federal stimulus funds (one-time resources) beginning in 2021-22 totaling \$4.0M for which they can only be used for express purpose of improving the coordinated responses to prevent, prepare for, and respond to coronavirus. - There will be no significant new unfunded mandates enacted by the Federal government or enhancements to current Federal mandates.